fb icon myAcc icon

 Your average salary depends on the size, type, status (private vs. public), and location of your employer, as well as your skill and experience level.
 According to the Bureau of Labor Statistics, the median annual wage for life, physical, and social science occupations in Michigan was $72,740 in May 2021.* Employment in these areas is projected to grow 7% from 2021-2031, about as fast as the average for all occupations.
 Social science wages vary depending on the field.

 Overall, people seeking social science positions are likely to face competition for jobs.
-Candidates with a master’s or Ph.D. in social science, skilled in quantitative research methods, and quality writing and communication abilities are likely to have the best job opportunities.
+Candidates with a master’s or Ph.D. in social science, skilled in quantitative research methods, and with quality writing and communication abilities are likely to have the best job opportunities.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook on the Internet at http://www.bls.gov/ooh (visited April 13, 2023).